 Teatro LATEA @ The Clemente

 Monday 7/30 @5:30pm-6:45pm

-When three friends gather to watch the solar eclipse, they have no idea how their own lives are about to enter unexpected cycles of light and dark.
-Days before her 30th birthday, Ivy’s long term relationship comes to an abrupt end leaving her no choice but to face rebuilding a new life.
-Angelina’s free-spirited lifestyle is interrupted when she re-connects with Ivy’s cousin.
-Elle is about to get married but still has demons to face.
-What we are left with is a year of surprises, healing, loving and self-discovery.
+When three friends gather to watch the solar eclipse, they have no idea how their own lives are about to enter cycles of light and dark.
+What follows is a year of love lost, love found, and self-discovery.
 Step into this dramedy about the bright and darker sides of relationships and all the brilliant shades in between.

 Aileen Kyoko (Playwright, Director, Co-Producer) Aileen Kyoko is a half Japanese and half American actress, playwright and director.
 As a multi-ethnic artist, she wants to tell stories that reflect the diverse world in which we live.
 She loves exploring the complexities of human beings and the messy and beautiful relationships we create with one another.
 Aileen has written, directed, acted and produced the following theatre productions in New York City: Going Home (Playwright’s Loft), Hotel Sonder (The Davenport theatre) and You Don’t Have to Go Home (The Producer’s Club).
 Aileen was also a contributor to the project:girl film series as an actress and writer.
 Aileen trained at the Maggie Flanigan Studio.
 She also loves kombucha, going on 3-hour walks around New York and listening to the same songs on repeat.
 Aileen is thrilled to have her first full-length play premiere at the Planet Connections Theatre Festival.